ARIT FELLOWSHIPS IN THE HUMANITIES AND SOCIAL SCIENCES IN TURKEY, 2021-2022

 Announcement [.pdf version]

-The American Research Institute in Turkey will offer ARIT fellowships for research in
+The American Research Institute in Turkey is pleased to offer ARIT fellowships for research in

-Turkey for the academic year 2014-2015.
+Turkey for the 2021-2022 year.
 Grants for tenures up to one academic year will

 modern times in Turkey, in any field of the humanities and social sciences, are